fluree/fluree-node-signing-demo/README.md

-# Fluree CLI
+# Fluree Node.js signing demo

-| This repo is a demo of how to use the crypto lib to sign a query and submit it to Fluree Hub
+| This repo is a demo of how to use the crypto lib to sign a query and submit it to Fluree

 ## npm Link